Genetically modified tomato: Basic research

-Tomatoes are used as a model organism in scientific research and they are frequently genetically modified to further understanding of particular processes.
-Tomatoes have been used as a model in map-based cloning, where transgenic plants must be created to prove that a gene has been successfully isolated.
-The plant peptide hormone, systemin was first identified in tomato plants and genetic modification has been used to demonstrate its function, by adding antisense genes to silence the native gene or by adding extra copies of the native gene.
+Tomatoes are used as a model organism in scientific research and are frequently genetically modified to further understanding of particular processes.
+They have been used as a model in map-based cloning, where transgenic plants must be created to prove that a gene has been successfully isolated.
+A plant peptide hormone, systemin, was first identified in tomato plants and genetic modification has been used to demonstrate its function, by adding antisense genes to silence the native gene or by adding extra copies of the native gene.